AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/30-Manage AODocs documents/20-Create, modify, delete documents/10-Create new documents with attachments/20-Create new document and attach Drive file.md

 "folder":"AjaPv028i_mrOykI60KavWib2LTzSuYWr8"
 ```

-> ⭑ Note: If you need to attach files from a Google account outside the target domain, the following prerequisites have to be met:
+> ⭑ **Note**: If you need to attach files from a Google account outside the target domain, the following prerequisites have to be met:
 >
 > *   You have to have ownership of each such file.
 > *   You or your domain has to be whitelisted in the target domain.